Orange Juice (band): The Postcard years

 Daly left shortly after the Teviot Row gig, joining local punk act Fun 4.
 Daly was replaced in Orange Juice by Chris Gordon on drums, but was persuaded back to record the band's debut single "Falling and Laughing" for what became christened Postcard Records after Gordon suffered from stage fright at a number of gigs.
 The debut single was recorded in December 1979 in Strathaven, with Malcolm Ross co-producing and adding guitar to both the A-side and the playful and instrumental B-side "Moscow", the latter recorded as a tentative 'theme tune' for the coming 1980 Moscow Olympics.
-Collins recalls the process of recording favourably:

-We recorded it in eight hours in a small 8-track in Paisley, and when we finished it, we felt, well, that it was rather good.
-The reason it sounds a bit out of tune is because we couldn't afford a guitar tuner; anyway, James [Kirk] was convinced that he had perfect pitch, so it's understandable that the tuning was sometimes a bit out.
+Collins recalls that the single was recorded in eight hours in a small 8-track studio in Paisley and attributed its slightly out of tune sound to the band's inability to afford a guitar tuner.

 Fewer than 1,000 copies of "Falling and Laughing" were pressed, and most included copies of the "Felicity" flexi: 200 also included a postcard by the band.
 The wrap-round cover and amateur packaging established Postcard's home-spun aesthetic, with the label's "Sound of Young Scotland" tagline marking it out as something of a reaction to much of the seriousness and angst of post-punk.
-Yet despite modest beginnings, the label was intended to be a commercial proposition, with Horne suggesting at the time:
+Yet despite modest beginnings, the label was intended to be a commercial proposition.
+Horne suggest that the aim was to cut out the majors labels while reaching the charts.
+Collins concurred and stated that the label wanted a young, popular audience rather than remaining a trendy independent label.

-We want to get our records out as we want them, cut out the majors, all the old middle men, and get into the charts.
-There'll be no money going to old men, it will be totally independent.
-That will be the ultimate achievement.